gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 ### Flask-server

 The core of our back-end is a flask-server that runs in a custom docker container and manages the authorization of users and exchange of data with the Vue.js front-end.
-This flask-server is a pure REST-API, meaning that it is mostly state-less with regards the user-requests and serves data in json-format.
-The api-routes are implemented using the [blueprint-pattern](https://flask.palletsprojects.com/en/1.1.x/blueprints/) to allow modularization and easy extension in the future.
+This flask-server is a pure REST-API, meaning that it is mostly state-less with regards to the user requests and serves data in JSON format.
+The API-routes are implemented using the [blueprint-pattern](https://flask.palletsprojects.com/en/1.1.x/blueprints/) to allow modularization and easy extension in the future.

 The User-authorization is done either by sending the user credentials (username and password) or via a token that can be obtained from the `/tokens/` route.
 The token is generated using `itsdangerous.TimedJSONWebSignatureSerializer` and is currently valid for 1h.
 The `/tokens/` route only accepts username/password authorization to prevent malicious actors from obtaining new tokens with an old token indefinitely.

-Different configurations of the server are collected in a `config.py` file that defines classes that carry the configuration options as class-variables.
+Different configurations of the server are collected in a `config.py` file that defines classes that carry the configuration options as class variables.
 These different classes are used in the `create_app` app-factory function to register the relevant config settings via `app.config.from_object()`.
-The relevant config class can be specified via the env-variable `FLASK_CONFIG` .The different class are:
+The relevant config class can be specified via the env-variable `FLASK_CONFIG`.
+The different classes are:

 - `DevelopmentConfig` - This configuration class is used in the development and specifies that flask should be started in development mode.
-- `TestingConfig` - This configuration class is used during testing and creates an sqlite database in memory.
+- `TestingConfig` - This configuration class is used during testing and creates a sqlite database in memory.
-- `ProductionConfig` - This configuration class is used in production and specifies that the database should be created in the app-directory resides in a file.
+- `ProductionConfig` - This configuration class is used in production and specifies that the database should be created in the app directory resides in a file.
 - `End2EndConfig` - This configuration class specifies the configurations for end2end integration testing

 The general policy is to provide default values for development but get the values from environment variables in production.
 This is achieved by using the following pattern for each config-variable: `Config = os.environ.get("ENV_VAR") or default`.
 For a detailed description of the configuration variables see the [configuration section](/docs/installation/configuration).

 ### Database

-The flask-server and the redis-queue worker use a common database to record and change information about users and datasets.
+The flask-server and the Redis-queue worker use a common database to record and change information about users and datasets.
 We use [SQLAlchemy](https://www.sqlalchemy.org/) as an Object-relational-mapper (ORM) to abstract details of the underlying database.
-This allows in principle to quickly change database back-ends and allows interaction with the database via python classes and functions.
-Currently, we use MySQL to store meta-information about datasets (file-path, name, etc.) and users directly in the database and large data (images, raw-files, processed-files...) is stored on the filesystem.
+This allows, in principle, to quickly change database back-ends and allows interaction with the database via python classes and functions.
+Currently, we use MySQL to store meta-information about datasets (file-path, name, etc.) and users directly in the database, and large data (images, raw-files, processed-files, etc.) is stored on the filesystem.

 Database migrations are managed using [FLASK-Migrate](https://flask-migrate.readthedocs.io/en/latest/) that is a wrapper for [alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration tool for SQLAlchemy.
-Using this set-up, database migrations are scheduled using
+Using this set-up, database migrations are scheduled using:

 ```bash
 flask db migrate -m $MESSAGE
 ```

-which creates a migration script in the `./migrations` sub-folder.
+This creates a migration script in the `./migrations` sub-folder.
 This migration can then be applied using `flask db upgrade`.
-The `./migrations` directory is committed to version control and records the migration-history of our database.
+The `./migrations` directory is committed to version control and records the migration history of our database.
 The development workflow is to define database models in a `models.py` file and commit a migration to version control.
-Then, on the production server, the newest changes - including the migration script - are pulled and the database migrated to the newest version using `flask db upgrade`.
+Then, on the production server, the newest changes - including the migration script - are pulled, and the database migrated to the newest version using `flask db upgrade`.

 Interactions with the database are managed by [FLASK-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), which uses a `ScopedSession` object as `db` throughout the app, that ensures thread-safety of database interactions.